Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Summary and concluding remarks

 At the same time, several limitations of the present study highlight opportunities for future research.
-First, the analysis is restricted to univariate, purely feedback-driven ESNs without exogenous inputs.
+First, the analysis is restricted to univariate, autoregressive ESNs without exogenous inputs.
 Many real-world forecasting problems involve explanatory variables such as prices, promotions, or macroeconomic indicators; extending the ESN framework to multivariate or input-driven architectures would therefore be a natural next step.
 Second, we focused on point forecasts only and evaluated performance using sMAPE and MASE.
 In many applications, decision makers require full predictive distributions or interval forecasts; integrating probabilistic output layers or ensemble techniques into the ESN framework could address this need \citep{Xu2016, Yao2019}.
 Third, the study considered a single class of reservoir architectures with \(\tanh(\cdot)\) activation, fixed sparsity, and basic random initialization.
-Alternative reservoir designs, such as structured, orthogonal, or spectral reservoirs, as well as deep learning approaches (i.e., multiple reservoirs) \citep{Gallicchio2017, Gallicchio2018}, may further enhance performance or stability and merit systematic investigation.
+Alternative reservoir designs, such as modular reservoirs \citep{Babinec2012}, as well as deep learning approaches (i.e., multiple reservoirs) \citep{Gallicchio2017, Gallicchio2018}, may further enhance performance or stability and merit systematic investigation.

 Moreover, while the present work employed an exhaustive grid search for core ESN hyperparameters and random search for the ridge penalty, more advanced optimization strategies could be explored.
-Bayesian optimization, adaptive search, or gradient-free metaheuristics might reduce computational effort while still identifying high-quality configurations, particularly when extending the approach to richer model classes or larger datasets.
+Bayesian optimization \citep{Maat2018} or Particle Swarm Optimization \citep{Chouikhi2017} might reduce computational effort while still identifying high-quality configurations, particularly when extending the approach to richer model classes or larger datasets.
 Finally, the empirical analysis focused on monthly and quarterly frequencies; applying the proposed ESN framework to other M4 frequencies (e.g., daily or hourly) or to newer benchmark datasets would provide additional evidence on its generality and limitations, especially in settings with complex multiple seasonality or high-frequency noise.

-In summary, this paper shows that ESNs, despite their conceptual simplicity and efficient training, can deliver forecasting performance that is competitive with well-established statistical methods on real-world time series data.
-By combining a transparent ESN design with a rigorous hyperparameter study and extensive benchmarking on the M4 dataset, the results provide both practical guidance for practitioners and a foundation for further methodological developments in reservoir-based forecasting.